wbrannock/mathnotebooks/README.md

 ### Math Notebooks
-I try to teach myself math by creating python notebooks that implement the corresponding concepts.
-This repisotory contains those notebooks.
+I try to teach myself math by creating Python notebooks that implement the corresponding concepts.
+This repository contains those notebooks.

 ## How to install and run using the uv package manager
 1. Install uv package manager if you don't have it already.
 Instructions can be found [here](https://uv.dev).